moo99/gitbook_mylog/immigration/study-abroad/courses-of-study-in-germany.md

 * Degree: Bachelor of Science in Applied Mathematics
 * Programme duration: Six semesters \(three years\)
 * Application deadlien: 15 May for the following winter semester
-* Enrolment fees: There are no tuition fees.
+* Enrolment fees: 80 EUR per semester
-* Language requirements:
+* Language requirements: TOEFL Internet-based \(iBT\) at least 79 points
-* Academic requirements:
+* Academic requirements: Please submit the following documents as a verified copy of the original with a verified English or German translation of the original:
+  * secondary school leaving certificate
+  * passed university admission examination \(if you passed it in your country\)
+  * proof of one or two years of studies in the home country with a list of all subjects and marks from each semester